Joel Ndala: Manchester City

+Wrexham.
+He said in November that he was enjoying the competition in Sergej Jakirović's squad and was learning a lot about the defensive side of the game.
+On 2 February, he was recalled from his loan at Hull City having played 19 games, scoring twice, before being sent on loan to Championship club Sheffield Wednesday for the remainder of the 2025–26 season.
+He made his Sheffield Wednesday debut starting in the 4–0 defeat to Swansea City on 8 February 2026.
+It was reported that Ndala had turned up late to games against Millwall and Stoke City and faced disciplinary action, with Wednesday looking to terminate his loan early.

+Cercle Brugge

+On 29 July 2026, Ndala signed for Belgian Pro League club Cercle Brugge on a four-year contract for an undisclosed fee.

 International career

 In August 2021 Ndala scored for the England under-16 team in a game against Scotland.
 He made his debut for the England under-18 side as a 16 year-old in September 2022.
 He scored his first goal for England under-18s against Croatia under-18s in March 2023.

 Ndala was selected to represent England at the 2023 FIFA U-17 World Cup and scored the winning goal in a 2–1 victory over Iran at Jakarta International Stadium in November 2023.
 Their next group game saw him score a consolation during a defeat against Brazil.
 His third and last goal of the tournament came in their round of 16 elimination against Uzbekistan.

 On 9 October 2024, Ndala made his U19 debut during a 2–1 defeat to Portugal in Marbella.

 On 5 September 2025, Ndala made his U20 debut during a 2–1 defeat to Italy at the SMH Group Stadium.